Read below to find out what's happening in our classroom

 · Count the change you receive when you buy items at the store.

 · Practice telling time on an analog clock.
 Practice elapsed time scenarios too.

-· Practice two-digit addition and subtraction number sentences.
+· Practice two-digit & three-digit addition and subtraction number sentences.
 Don’t forget to regroup!